pypa/pipfile/README.rst

 Discussion
 ----------

 If you run into bugs, you can file them in our `issue tracker`_.
-You can also join ``#pypa`` on Freenode to ask questions or get involved.
+You can also join ``#pypa`` on Libera Chat to ask questions or get involved.

 .. _`issue tracker`: https://github.com/pypa/pipfile/issues